JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/How_to_Use_en-US.md

      - Install and enable component dependency.

-       > It's OK even if some yellow characters show up on the screen.
+       > It's OK even if some caveats show up on the screen.

        ![](./Documents_Assets/How_to_Use/install/online_step5-8.jpg)